Welcome to today's edition of the Rush 24-7 podcast.

 We're never going to win if the media doesn't like our candidate.

-Well, I said, really, you guys, it's that easy?
+I said, really, you guys, it's that easy?

-You're going to let the media choose our candidate.
+You're going to let the media choose our candidate?

-Well, media's destroyed her rush.
+Well, media's destroyed her, Russia.

 It's just that simple.